How the 'Functions of Money' blind us to the Structure of Money

 Here’s a very good example showing someone having this exact existential dilemma.
 It went viral on TikTok, and it’s worth watching because it shows them struggling to make sense of surface-level objects that make little sense unless seen within a much bigger structure.
 Given that they are not able to find an explanation for the power of the objects in the objects themselves, they come to the conclusion that somehow we must have ‘made up’ their power, as if money tokens were like Peter Pans held up through the power of imagination.

 This idea of money being some kind of imaginary system residing in our heads - rather than being a dense network structure that literally engulfs us - is extremely common, and is found across the political spectrum.
 Much like I might imagine all manner of mysterious things swimming below the surface of a dark lake, the blank space where the structure of money should be is easy to fill up with emotional tumult, vagueness, and scrambled statements.
 It’s a world in which some people glimpse distant central banks shrouded in mist, whilst others assert that ‘money isn’t real’, and that it is ‘based on belief’.

 But they’re not.
 Those are secondary properties that emerge from a primary structure, and the fixation upon them acts like a form of blindness.
-Economics does not help us to see money.
+They’re not even very good descriptions of the secondary properties either, and some - like ‘store of value’ - are actually partly metaphoric rather than real.
+Economics doesn’t help us to see money.
 It helps us to ignore it.